 Bridgewater has been advocating for a New Jersey cannabis industry with social equity at its center for several years with many minority cannabis license holders.

-He is especially angry with the Chamber for the statement in their press release that “No Black-owned business received a license back then, and none has received a license since the legalization of cannabis for recreational use thus far.”
+He is especially angry with the Chamber.
+In their press release, they said, “No Black-owned business received a license back then.
+None has received a license since the legalization of cannabis for recreational use thus far.”

 Bridgewater believed it assumed that licenses in the adult-use market have been awarded when that is not true.